jschuessler/pib/README.md

 The workflow consists of three steps:

 1.  `estimate_sensitivity` takes as input a dataframe and the name of the outcome, treatment, instrument, and post-instrument variable.
-The function computes bootstrap replicates for the required model components for the sensivitiy analysis.
+The function computes bootstrap replicates for the required model components for the sensitivity analysis.
-2. `post_instrument_bounds` computes bounds given the output from `estimate_sensitivity`
-and values for the sensitivity parameters `gamma` and (optionally) `sigma`
+2.  `post_instrument_bounds` computes bounds given the output from `estimate_sensitivity` and values for the sensitivity parameters `gamma` and (optionally) `sigma`
 3.  `plot_pib_bounds` is used to plot the output from `post_instrument_bounds`

 ``` r
 out <- estimate_sensitivity(df, outcome = y, treat = d, inst = z, post.inst = m)